SalehMajeed/Course--The-Hard-Parts-of-Servers-Node.js/readme.md

 json data are partially in buffer.

-onclose event take all stringify json and turned into object.
+onClose event take all stringify json and turned into object.

 # Streams